 These clubs are very durable and do not break easily, which is always good because they can stand a great deal of abuse, something that happens very naturally for beginners.

-This set by Wilson feels very well-balanced and that is very important for beginners who are just getting their foundations right.
+This set Wilson men for golf offers feels very well-balanced and that is very important for beginners who are just getting their foundations right.
 The clubs are designed for raw power and are compatible for all swing speeds.
-The graphite driver and fairway wood are made with high launch and maximum accuracy in mind.
-All clubs are responsive, forgiving, and have low center of gravity making them a great starter golf set.
+All clubs are responsive, forgiving, and have low center of gravity making the Wilson Ultra a great starter golf set to have fun with the game right away.

 To sweeten the deal, you are getting extremely high quality and easy to use golf clubs packed in an attractive golf bag at a relatively low price.
-Overall, for a beginner who is just “testing the waters”, this starter golf set makes a great choice.
+The bag is a cart bag, so keep that in mind in case you're planning to walk around the golf courses.
+Overall, for beginner golfers who are just “testing the waters”, this starter golf set makes a great choice for the best value.

-The fairway wood – with its low profile head design – and the versatile hybrid takes care of the middle distances from fairway to the rough, on any type of lie.
+The #3 fairway wood – with its low profile head design – and the versatile #3 hybrid take care of the middle distances from fairway to the rough, on any type of lie.
+However, the low numbers of both the fairway wood and the hybrid require you to be pretty good with irons.

 The PRE mallet putter is weighted for better feel and response, allowing you to align the ball accurately every time you have to make a putt.

-This set by Confidence Golf benefits anyone who wants more distance, ball speed and easy to hit playability, kind of what beginners require.
+The Confidence Golf Power V3 benefits anyone who wants more distance, ball speed and easy to hit playability at the lowest price possible.
+Somethng that many beginners are looking for.

-It consists of a driver, a hybrid rescue wood, an iron set consisting of 6, 7, 8, 9, & PW irons, and an alignment-aid putter and a very useful sunday golf bag.
+It consists of a driver, a hybrid rescue wood, an iron set consisting of 6, 7, 8, and 9 irons & pitching wedge, and an alignment-aid putter and a very useful cart bag.

 The driver is shaped in a way to reduce drag for more clubhead speed, which translates to more distance.
 Not only that, it delivers more stability at impact for straighter drives.
 No more curved shots!